ambiguousname/ambiguousname.github.io/_posts/2022-02-12-microgame-jam.md

 title: "What I Did and How It Works: The Microgame Jam"
 ---

-Play the [Microgame Jam](https://game-design-art-collab.itch.io/speed-and-size) if you haven't already, it'll provide important context!
+Play the [Microgame Jam](https://game-design-art-collab.itch.io/speed-and-size) if you haven't already, it'll provide important context<!--more-->!

 You can view the source code for the jam [here](https://github.com/GDACollab/Microgame-Game-Jam).